horizonos-project/horizon/.github/CONTRIBUTING.md

 - Documenting undocumented features
 - Fixing typos and grammar

-We also use Doxygen for docs, be sure to leaf through your new docs in a new doxygen build before contributing.
+We also use Doxygen for docs, be sure to review your new docs in a new doxygen build before contributing.

 ## Code of Conduct